 We believe that the controversial lactate shuttle theory (30), broadly applied in other settings of lactate generation, fits well with the bulk of our findings.
-That construct considers lactate the normal product of glycolysis (see online supplement for details and description).
+That construct considers lactate the normal product of glycolysis (see Supplement for details and description).
 Indeed, the model emphasizes the importance of lactate as a central key of glucose metabolism, instead of considering it, as historically proposed (1), as the result of anaerobiosis.
-According to this model, all molecules of glucose entering the cytoplasm are metabolized into lactate, which is finally oxidized to CO2 and water.
-If lactate production exceeds oxidative capacity (e.g., excessive β-adrenergic stimulation, thiamine deficiency, respiratory chain impairment, lack of oxygen), excess lactate is transported out of the cells, usually in association with a proton (30).
-The decrease in pH caused by the increase in plasma lactate is sensed by the kidney, which decreases the urinary strong ion difference (31) to restore the normal plasma pH.
+According to this model, all molecules of glucose entering the cytoplasm are metabolized into lactate, which is finally oxidized to CO_2 and water.
+If lactate production exceeds oxidative capacity (e.g., excessive β -adrenergic stimulation, thiamine deficiency, respiratory chain impairment, lack of oxygen), excess lactate is transported out of the cells, usually in association with a proton (30).
+The decrease in pH due to the increase in plasma lactate is sensed by the kidney, which decreases the urinary SID (31) to restore the normal plasma pH.

-The plasma concentration of lactate reaches a plateau if the rate of lactate production in the nonfunctioning metabolic units equals the rate of lactate oxidation by the metabolically active functioning units.
-Most organs, primarily the liver, may "clear" circulating lactate (i.e., completely oxidize lactate) and the rate of oxidation in the functioning metabolic units increases with the lactate input.
+The plasma concentration of lactate reaches a plateau if the rate of lactate production in the non-functioning metabolic units equals the rate of lactate oxidation by the metabolically active functioning units.
+Most organs, primarily the liver, may "clear" circulating lactate (i.e. completely oxidize lactate) and the rate of oxidation in the functioning metabolic units increases with the lactate input.
 Indeed, a strong relationship has been shown between exogenous lactate input and its oxidation in patients during dialysis (32), and the same phenomenon has been observed in experimental animal models (33).
-Therefore, we may hypothesize that in sepsis, the lactate oxidation capability of the functioning metabolic units (see Figure E10) increases with the increased availability of lactate (34) (see Figures E8 and E11).
-Interestingly, other metabolites that normally are oxidized by the Krebs cycle within the mitochondria (e.g., nonesterified fatty acids) behave in sepsis as does lactate: increased levels promote higher rates of oxidation (35).
+Therefore, we may hypothesize that in sepsis, the lactate oxidation capability of the functioning metabolic units (Figure E10) increases with the increased availability of lactate (34) (see online supplement Figures E8 and E11).
+Interestingly, other metabolites that normally are oxidized by the Krebs' cycle within the mitochondria, e.g., non-esterified fatty acids, behave in sepsis as does lactate: increased levels promote higher rates of oxidation.
+(35)

-Clinical Implications
+Clinical implications

-Our findings may help account for the ability of lactate to predict the severity and outcome of patients with sepsis.
-Indeed, we showed that whatever the prevalent mechanism underlying the deterioration in organ function in sepsis (i.e., impairment in the oxygen transport or oxygen use), the end result is an increase in the production of lactates and a decrease in their oxidation, leading to hyperlactatemia.
-However, despite this apparent similarity in outcome, a better understanding of the primary mechanism of hyperlactatemia, as we suggest in this model, might guide a more targeted and less indiscriminate approach to the management of sepsis.
-In strictly following the management guidance currently advocated, all patients with overt sepsis would receive similar amount of fluids, regardless of their mixed venous oxygen saturation (36).
+Our findings may help account for the ability of lactate to predict the severity and outcome of septic patients.
+Indeed, we showed that whatever the prevalent mechanism underlying the deterioration in organ function in sepsis (i.e., impairment in the oxygen transport or oxygen utilization), the end result is an increase in the production of lactates and a decrease in their oxidation, leading to hyperlactatemia.
+However, despite this apparent similarity in outcome, a better understanding of the primary mechanism of hyperlactatemia - as we suggest in this model - might guide a more targeted and less indiscriminate approach to the management of sepsis.
+In strictly, following the management guidance currently advocated, all overtly septic patients would receive similar amount of fluids, regardless of their SvO2.
+(36)

-Actually, a deficit in the oxygen transport, as suggested by low Scv{O_2} , may justify a therapeutic approach aiming at increasing it, such as early goal-directed therapy (37), and, even better, correcting, if possible, the precise cause of oxygen transport impairment.
-In contrast, at high Scv{O_2} (impaired oxygen use) the same therapeutic approach may seem, at best, ineffective, as suggested by recent randomized controlled trials (18-20).
-We may rationally wonder whether, in such cases, the mandated use of a fixed amount of fluid has a sound pathophysiologic rationale, and whether this approach is devoid of adverse consequences, as suggested by studies reporting positive fluid balance, renal dysfunction, and worse outcome after aggressive fluid replacement in sepsis (38, 39).
+Actually, a deficit in the oxygen transport, as suggested by low $ScvO_2$ may justify a therapeutic approach aiming at increasing it, such as early goal directed therapy (37), and, even better, correcting, if possible, the precise cause of oxygen transport impairment.
+In contrast, at high $ScvO_2$ (impaired oxygen utilization) the same therapeutic approach may appear - at best - ineffective, as suggested by recent randomized controlled trials (18-20).
+We may rationally wonder whether, in such cases, the mandated use of a fixed amount of fluid has a sound pathophysiologic rationale, and whether this approach is devoid of adverse consequences, as suggested by studies reporting positive fluid balance, renal dysfunction and worse outcome after aggressive fluid replacement in sepsis.
+(38, 39)